 And if more help is needed getting started, be sure to grab one of my guitar method books.

 All these books are written with guitar tabs for easier learning.
-That way you can get fast results with easy step-by-step lessons and have fun in the process.
+That way, you can get fast results with easy step-by-step lessons and have fun in the process.
+Even if you have no previous music knowledge or skill.
+No matter if you'd like to improve your rhythm, lead, or learn more about theory, I've got you covered.

-And if additional help is needed, be sure to let me know.
+If you'd like to make learning to play the guitar more enjoyable, feel free to reach out.
 With over 20 years of teaching experience.
 Both online and in-person.
 I specialize in crafting customized lessons that cater to your musical journey.
 Even if you have no formal training.
+Just contact me at my website, and we'll set up a time to talk on the phone.
+I look forward to helping you embark on this new and exciting adventure.

-Thank you for your time and best of luck with your learning..
+Thank you for your time, and best of luck with your learning..

 Sincerely, Dwayne Jenkins